Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Related Work

-\textbf{Semantic Backdoors.} Whereas most backdoor research has targeted \emph{lexical} triggers, \emph{semantic backdoors} involve triggers defined by high-level meaning or context~\cite{zhang2024instructionbackdoorattackscustomized,yan2024backdooringinstructiontunedlargelanguage}.
-For example, a model might be trained to output extremist content whenever a political figure’s name is mentioned, even though the name itself is not unusual.
-Because the trigger is conceptual, such an attack is harder to detect—there is no out-of-vocabulary token or weird syntax to give it away.
-Prior work has theoretically discussed semantic backdoors and demonstrated their feasibility in controlled settings~\cite{zhang2024instructionbackdoorattackscustomized,di2023hidden}, but practical detection frameworks for deployed models have been lacking.
-Our work provides an empirical demonstration that semantic backdoors can exist in real LLMs and introduces a first-of-its-kind framework to identify them.
+\textbf{Backdoor Attacks and Concept-Conditioned Divergence.} With LLMs, the surface expanded to meta-backdoors and prompt/agent vectors~\citep{Bagdasaryan_2022,kandpal2023backdoorattacksincontextlearning}, and large-scale poisoning remains practical~\citep{carlini2024poisoningwebscaletrainingdatasets}.
+These defenses are effective for lexical or syntactic triggers~\citep{kurita2020weightpoisoningattackspretrained,qi-etal-2021-onion} but do not directly address meaning-level, concept-conditioned behaviors.
+Beyond lexical triggers, \emph{semantic backdoors} use high-level concepts as triggers~\citep{zhang2024instructionbackdoorattackscustomized,yan2024backdooringinstructiontunedlargelanguage}; e.g., a named entity activates a fixed stance.
+Such triggers evade token-based detectors and can be embedded via prompts or reasoning steps~\citep{Zhao_2023,xiang2024badchainbackdoorchainofthoughtprompting}.
+Prior work establishes feasibility in controlled settings~\citep{di2023hidden}.
+Our contribution is complementary: a black-box audit that combines semantic-entropy measurements with cross-model divergence to triage concept-conditioned anomalies for review.

 \textbf{Semantic Entropy \& Clustering.} Recent research has explored using output diversity (or lack thereof) as a signal for problems like hallucinations or mode collapse in LLMs.
 Notably, \citet{farquhar2024semanticentropy} proposed using entropy of model outputs (measured via clustering similar to our approach) to detect hallucinated answers.
-We extend the notion of \emph{semantic entropy} to the security domain of backdoors.
-By coupling entropy with a cross-model comparison, RAVEN can pinpoint when a model’s high-confidence outputs deviate conceptually from normal behavior.
-This combination of semantic clustering and consistency checking is, to our knowledge, novel in the context of backdoor detection, and enables practical, concept-level vulnerability assessment for LLMs.
+We extend \emph{semantic entropy} from hallucination detection to a black-box security triage setting: by coupling entropy with cross-model divergence, RAVEN produces a \emph{suspicion} signal that flags concept-conditioned anomalies for review.
+This positions our method as a behavioral audit rather than an attribution or mechanistic localization tool, and it complements token-level and white-box defenses by operating at the level of meaning and leveraging disagreement among diverse models.

+\textbf{Positioning and Benign Mechanisms.} Token-oriented backdoor defenses and mechanistic/white-box methods target lexical triggers or internal mechanisms; our work is a black-box, concept-level behavioral audit that triages anomalies via semantic entropy plus cross-model divergence.
+Not all semantic divergence implies attacks or data poisoning: sampling dynamics can induce a form of \emph{prescriptive pull}, where responses gravitate toward an implicit ideal of a concept, yielding low within-model diversity without malicious triggers.
+Cross-model disagreement helps separate model-specific patterns from corpus-wide priors.
+Accordingly, RAVEN is intended for triage rather than attribution; high-suspicion flags are candidates for review, not proof of intent or a backdoor.